Jonathan Rosenbaum: Career

+After graduate school, Rosenbaum moved to New York and was hired to edit a collection of film criticism, which marked his first foray into the field.
+He moved to Paris, France, in 1969, working briefly as an assistant to director Jacques Tati and appearing as an extra in Robert Bresson's Four Nights of a Dreamer.
+While living there, Rosenbaum began writing film and literary criticism for The Village Voice, based in Greenwich Village in New York City, Film Comment, and Sight & Sound.
+In 1974, he moved from Paris to London, England, remaining there until March 1977, when he was offered a two-semester teaching position at the University of California, San Diego by Manny Farber.

-Rosenbaum was chosen to succeed Dave Kehr as the main film critic for The Chicago Reader; he served in that position until 2008.
+In 1987, Rosenbaum was hired to succeed Dave Kehr as the film critic for The Chicago Reader; he retired from that position in 2008.

-In addition, he has written many books on film and its criticism, including Film: The Front Line 1983 (1983), Placing Movies: The Practice of Film Criticism (1995), Moving Places: A Life at the Movies (1980; reprint 1995), Movies as Politics (1997), and Essential Cinema (2004).
+In addition, he has written many books on film and its criticism, including Film: The Front Line 1983, Placing Movies: The Practice of Film Criticism (1995), Moving Places: A Life at the Movies (1980; reprint 1995), Movies as Politics (1997), and Essential Cinema (2004).
 His most popular work is Movie Wars: How Hollywood and the Media Limit What Movies We Can See (2002).
-He has written the best-known analysis of Jim Jarmusch's film Dead Man; the book includes recorded interviews with Jarmusch.
-The book places the film in the acid western subgenre.
+He wrote an analysis of Jim Jarmusch's film Dead Man (2000); the book includes recorded interviews with Jarmusch.

-He edited This Is Orson Welles (1992), by Welles and Peter Bogdanovich, a collection of interviews and other materials relating to Welles.
-Rosenbaum consulted on both the 1998 re-editing of Welles's Touch of Evil (which was based on a lengthy memo written by Welles to Universal Pictures in the 1950s) and the 2018 completion of Welles's The Other Side of the Wind.
+Rosenbaum edited This Is Orson Welles (1992), by Welles and Peter Bogdanovich, a collection of interviews and other materials relating to Welles.
+Rosenbaum consulted on both the 1998 re-editing of Welles's Touch of Evil (which was based on a lengthy memo written by Welles to Universal Pictures in the 1950s) and the 2018 posthumous completion of Welles's The Other Side of the Wind, produced by Peter Bogdanovich and Frank Marshall.

-In August 2007, Rosenbaum marked the passing of Swedish director Ingmar Bergman with an op-ed piece in The New York Times, titled "Scenes from an Overrated Career."
+In August 2007, Rosenbaum marked the passing of Swedish director Ingmar Bergman with an op-ed piece in The New York Times, titled "Scenes from an Overrated Career".

-He is a frequent contributor to the DVD Beaver website, where he offers his alternative lists of genre films.
-He also writes the Global Discovery Column in the film journal Cinema Scope, where he reviews international DVD releases of films that are not widely available.
+He was a frequent contributor to the DVDBeaver website, where he offered his alternative lists of genre films.
+He writes the "Global Discovery Column" in the film journal Cinema Scope, where he reviews international DVD releases of films that are not widely available.
 He also writes a column called En Movimiento for the Spanish magazine Caimán Cuadernos De Cine.

 Rosenbaum was a visiting professor of film at Virginia Commonwealth University's art history department in Richmond, Virginia from 2010 to 2011.
-From 2013 to 2015, he taught four times as a visiting lecturer at Bela Tarr's Film.Factory in Sarajevo, Bosnia.

-Rosenbaum participated in the 2012 Sight & Sound critics' poll; he responded with these films as the ten best ever made: Vampir-Cuadecuc, Greed, Histoire(s) du cinéma, I Was Born, But..., Ivan, Rear Window, Sátántangó, Spione, The Wind Will Carry Us, and The World.
-He chose films other than those he had previously chosen for earlier Sight and Sound top ten lists.
+Rosenbaum participated in the 2012 Sight & Sound critics' poll.

 Rosenbaum appears in the 2009 documentary For the Love of Movies: The Story of American Film Criticism, where he discusses the film criticism of Manny Farber.

-He has said that his three favorite narrative films are Day of Wrath, Ordet and Gertrud, all directed by Carl Theodor Dreyer, the order depending, "almost entirely on which one I’ve seen most recently".